NuruProgramming/nyaraka/docs/src/en/function.md

+---
+title: Functions
+titleTemplate: Functions are a fundamental part of Nuru programming, allowing you to define reusable blocks of code.
+---

 # Functions in Nuru

 Functions are a fundamental part of Nuru programming, allowing you to define reusable blocks of code.
 This page covers the syntax and usage of functions in Nuru, including parameters, default parameters, return statements, recursion, and closures.